-C. Internal audit of direct execution projects in northern Iraq was formally transferred from the execution Department for Economic and Social Affairs of the United Nations Secretariat to UNDP.
-The programme is unusually complex for a number of reasons, including: UNDP is functioning in the role of a technical implementing agency; the local counterparts are not recognized as legal entities by the United Nations; the programme is highly technical in nature and electricity infrastructure is not a UNDP mainstream activity; and ENRP has been undergoing tremendous growth from July 1999 to July 2000 the budget grew by \$280 million.
+29. In September 2000, OAPR contracted a public accounting firm to conduct an audit of the Electricity Network Rehabilitation Programme (ENRP), located in northern Iraq, funded by the oil-for-food programme for Iraq.
+Effective July 1999, responsibility for execution was formally transferred from the Department for Economic and Social Affairs of the United Nations Secretariat to UNDP.
+The programme is unusually complex for a number of reasons, including: UNDP is functioning in the role of a technical implementing agency; the local counterparts are not recognized as legal entities by the United Nations; the programme is highly technical in nature and electricity infrastructure is not a UNDP mainstream activity; and ENRP has been undergoing tremendous growth - from July 1999 to July 2000 the budget grew by \$280 million.
 For these reasons and on account of the political visibility of the programme, ENRP activities have been subjected to a high level of scrutiny and review.
 In addition to the September 2000 audit, OAPR conducted a management review in late 1999 and an evaluation of the procurement division was conducted in late 2000.
 In consultation with the Regional Bureau for Arab States and OIOS, OAPR will be arranging for annual financial and management audits.